whitelunarium/pages_fork/hacks/plagiarism/tdd-testing-plan.md

 ---
 layout: post
 title: Plagiarism TDD plan
-description: In the Plagiarism Prevention Quest we will use Test-Driven Development (TDD) and enable a Feedback Plan
+description: In the Plagiarism Prevention Quest we will use Test-Driven Development (TDD) and enable a Feedback Plan,  Ceremony to introduce a "Quest sytle" project.
+Student will have similar Test ceremony at N@tM for their projects.
 author: John Mortensen
 permalink: /plagiarism/tdd-plan
 breadcrumb: True